MinimSecure/unum-sdk/README-integrators.md

    sure everything is done.

-### Adding hardaware type to the cloud, part 1
+### Adding hardaware type to the cloud, part 1 (step IV)

 1. Go to https://my.minim.co/admin/hardware_kinds and do step 1 of adding the new hardware type as instructed on that web page.
 2. Implement the config file support on the cloud service side for the new hardware type.
-3. Add new unum for your development device on the following page: https://my.minim.co/admin/unums or jsut add its MAC address to the inventory on the "Minim Prototypes" ISP page.
+3. Add new unum for your development device on the following page: https://my.minim.co/admin/unums or just add its MAC address to the inventory on the "Minim Prototypes" ISP page.
 4. Enable/activate the new unum, make sure new LAN is created for the device and that device can connect and communicate with the cloud service.

-### Build system
+### Build system (step V)

-1. Go to Jenkins build system and set up a build for the new hardware type.
+1. Go to Jenkins build system and set up a build for the new hardware kind.
    Keep the promotion (the firmware upload to cloud disabled for now).
+   If sharing the source code with other hardware kinds make sure all the build jobs ignore commits changing files that are not related to them.
 2. Make sure the build works as expected and is properly versioned.
 3. Enable the firmware promotion step and publish a build to the cloud.
+4. Update the list of the hardware kinds in the OpenSource and BuildKeeper jobs.

-### Adding hardaware type to the cloud, part 2
+### Adding hardaware type to the cloud, part 2 (step VI)

 1. Go to https://my.minim.co/admin/hardware_kinds and do remaining (2 - ...)
    steps for adding the new hardware type support (i.e. add, if necessary, and assing to the new hardware kind a command set, e.t.c.).

-### Testing
+### Testing (step VII)

 1. Thoroughly test that all the cloud features work.
 2. Make sure support portal works and that you can access web UI and shell